This is often referred to as the "Citizenship Test".

-Why do I need to pass the test?
+Why you need to pass the test

 You normally need to pass this test before you can apply for indefinite leave to remain (settlement) or naturalisation as a British citizen.

-The aim is to encourage you to learn about the place you have chosen to make your home and to reach a reasonable standard of English.
+The aim is to encourage you to learn about the place you have chosen to make your permanent home and to reach a reasonable standard of English.

 Where to buy handbooks

 You can get the 'Life in the United Kingdom: a guide for new residents' handbook from the TSO website or from online stores and high street retailers.

 You can get the Jersey supplement from the Jersey Passport Office or download it below.

 Download the Jersey supplement to be used after 25 March 2013 (size 172kb)

 Your level of English

 You must be able to speak and understand English to ESOL entry level 3 to study for the test and to understand the questions.